camposantogames/firewatch_localization/README.markdown

 -----------
 Here on our Github page, you’ll find complete text dumps of every string in the game— from menu choices, to spoken dialog captions, to UI and note text.
 You can download the entire repository as a Zip file or as a full Git repo.

 The Zip file contains everything you need and is the simpletst for most people.
 Git is somewhat complicated to learn, but makes it possible to track your changes and merge in updated versions of our English source strings.
-If you're serious about doing a full fan loc, we recommend making a Github account and learning how to pull down a git repo: https://help.github.com/articles/set-up-git/
+If you're serious about doing a full fan loc, we recommend making a Github account and learning how to [pull down a git repo](https://help.github.com/articles/set-up-git/).

 Project Organization